But that set the stage. Less than a week later, the pound made a

 dog.
 "In the mix" was Siberian husky and several other spitz-type

 breeds, but there was no more resolution than that.
-Jeb's test
+They had the

 dad as half Siberian husky/half basset hound!
-Alaskan huskies can
+Although we had fun

-Below are some photos of Cailey, who is starting to grow up out of the
+Below are some photos of Cailey as a puppy, who is starting to grow up